 Vermicomposting tanks made of ordinary bricks in a semi-commercial unit.
-The model for vermicomposting consists of three chambers enclosed by a wall (1.5 m width, 4.5 m length and 0.9 m height).
-The walls are made up of different materials such as normal bricks, hollow bricks, asbestos sheets and locally available rocks.
+The model for vermicomposting consists of three chambers enclosed by a wall and size of one chamber (1.5 m width, 5 m length and 0.75 m height) with three chambers in a pit.
+The walls are made up of different materials such as normal bricks, hollow bricks.
 This model contains partition walls with small holes to facilitate easy movement of earthworms from one chamber to another.
 Providing an outlet at one corner of each chamber with as light slope facilitates collection of excess water, which is reused later or used as earthworm leachate on crop.
 The three components of a tank are filled with plant residues one after another.
 The first chamber is filled layer by layer along with cow dung and then earthworms are released.
 Then the second chamber is filled layer by layer.
 Once the contents in the first chamber are processed the earthworms move to chamber 2, which is already filled and ready for earthworms.
 This facilitates harvesting of decomposed material from the first chamber and also saves labor for harvesting and introducing earthworms.
 This technology reduces labour cost and saves water as well as time.